OCTOBER 3, 2024

 Prepare Your Space and Gather Your Tools

-It is widely believed that it is best to scry at night as the practice is closely tied to the energy of the moon.
+It is widely believed that it is best to scry at night, or in a darkened room, as the practice is closely tied to the energy of the moon.
 Plus a calm, dark night is perfect for focusing as there are fewer distractions around.
 Whether you are inside or outside, it's best to find a dark, quiet place with as little light as possible.

 Make sure you have your scrying mirror, candle, and if you'd like to write about your experience, a journal, and pen.
 Light your candle (and some incense if that's your thing) and place it out of your direct line of sight but where it is still visible on the surface of the black mirror.
 Some prefer to place the candle immediately in front of their mirror or even stare directly into the candle flame.
 Try different places and arrangements to find what you like best.